FRC-Utilities/QDriverStation-Mobile/README.md

-# Kickass Driver Station
+# QDriverStation Mobile

-The Kickass Driver Station is an application for mobile devices that allows you to operate FRC robots using [LibDS](https://github.com/frc-utilities/libds).
+The Mobile QDriverStation is an application for mobile devices that allows you to operate FRC robots using [LibDS](https://github.com/frc-utilities/libds).

 This application uses the latest features provided by Qt, it **requires** Qt 5.7 or greater in order to compile.

 ### Features

-The Kickass Driver Station allows the user to:
+The Mobile QDriverStation allows the user to:

 - Use different communication protocols (2014, 2015 and 2016)
 - Switch between Teleop, Autonomous and Test modes